-Digital Development at Nuru
+Digital Development and AgTech at Nuru

 Nuru has demonstrated success in developing resilient, locally-led organizations in rural areas of Kenya and Ethiopia as outlined in the USAID Stopping As Success learning collaboration.
 With an aim to address urgent needs at the confluence of conflict, climate change, and poverty, Nuru launched a third country project in northern Adamawa State, a fragile region in northeastern Nigeria in 2017.
 Nuru plans to launch additional future country projects in increasingly fragile regions vulnerable to violent extremist organizations throughout the Lake Chad Basin and the southern Sahel.